AIDynamicAction/rcognita/README.md

 # Installation

-This instruction is for Unix-based systems, assuming a terminal.
+This instruction is for Unix-based systems, assuming a terminal and Python3 interpreter.
 Run (you might need superuser privileges for this):

 ```
 git clone https://github.com/AIDynamicAction/rcognita
 cd rcognita
-python setup.py install
+python3 setup.py install
 ```

-Notice that your interpreter might be called something else, say, `python3`
+Notice that your Python 3 interpreter might be called something else, say, just `python`

 # General description